-Peripheral neuropathy sciatica is classified as a pseudo-sciatica which mimics traditional sciatic nerve pain.
-While true sciatica occurs from problems affecting the spinal nerve root sources of the sciatic nerve, peripheral neuropathy sciatica stems from the smaller nerves which branch out throughout the body into the lower extremities.
+Peripheral neuropathy sciatica is classified as a pseudo-sciatica that mimics traditional sciatic nerve pain traveling down the lower back into both legs and down to the feet.
+This pain may be intermittent in the beginning but is known to progress to a chronic state.
+Pain treatment will be the same course as peripheral neuropathy.
+While true sciatica occurs from problems arising from the compression of the nerve root source of the sciatic nerve, peripheral neuropathy pseudo-sciatica stems from the smaller nerves which branch out throughout the body into the lower extremities.
 These nerves control the motor and sensory needs.

 Over-the-counter pain relievers like nonsteroidal anti-inflammatory drugs are helpful with early pain.
 Capsaicin-based creams may provide temporary relief; however, not everyone can use these creams without skin irritation.
 Daily massaging of the lower back and leg area with arnica oil has shown good temporary pain relief results.

 When Over-The-Counter Is Not Enough

 Eventually, chronic pain will progress to the point of being unbearable.
 You should consult your physician or pain clinic about the possibility of prescription medications.
 Superficial Siderosis patients often need to begin a pain regimen of multiple medications until a combination is found that will work for you.